Gusya/SimpleAdId/README.md

 ```

 Code:
-Copy `SimpleAdId.java` from library module into your project or build this project as jar\aar file.
+Copy Java classes from library module into your project or build this project as jar\aar file.

 ## Usage

+### Basic

-Simply invoke static `SimpleAdId.getAdInfo` method while supplying application context and a listener object.
+Simply invoke static `SimpleAdId.getAdInfo(Context, SimpleAdListener)` while supplying application context and a listener object.
 Be aware that listener's methods will be invoked on UI thread.

 ```java